PacktPublishing/Augmented-Reality-with-Unity-AR-Foundation/README.md

 - Localization

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book. [https://static.packt-cdn.com/downloads/9781838982591_ColorImages.pdf).
+We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
+[Click here to download it](https://static.packt-cdn.com/downloads/9781838982591_ColorImages.pdf).

 ### Related products <Other books you may enjoy>
 * Game Development Patterns with Unity 2021 - Second Edition [[Packt]](https://www.packtpub.com/product/unity-2020-virtual-reality-projects-third-edition/9781839217333) [[Amazon]](https://www.amazon.com/dp/1800200811)